shaydaniel7/javascript-quiz/README.md

 ## Javascript Quiz
 - In this project, we were supposed to create a timed code quiz with multiple-choice questions.
-- The app runs in the browser and features dynamically updating HTML and CSS powered by a JavaScipt file.
+- The app runs in the browser and features dynamically updating HTML and CSS powered by a JavaScript file.
 - The application is responsive to different screen sizes.

 ## Screenshot